 Iran offers dozens of high mountains many of which can be climbed by anyone fit without the need for special equipment.
 Some of these mountains are permanently snow-capped all year round.
-Early June to late August is the climbing season in Iran.
-More than 55% of Iran's total area is mountainous.
-Therefore, Iran is a great place for mountain climbing, skiing, rock climbing, etc. Mountains of Iran are divided into 4 main zones: Alborz Range, Zagros Range, Central ranges and Eastern ranges of Iran.
-If you are interested in climbing, there are lots of opportunities in Iran.
+Early June to late August is the hiking season in Iran.
+More than 55% of Iran’s total area is mountainous.
+Therefore, Iran is a great place for mountain climbing, hiking, skiing, rock climbing, etc. Mountains of Iran are divided into 4 main zones: Alborz Range, Zagros Range, Central ranges and Eastern ranges of Iran.
+If you are interested in Iran mountains, there are lots of opportunities in Iran.

 The magnificent Alborz and Zagros ranges contain about 70 peaks over 4000 m; the most notable ones are listed below:

 Mt.
 Damavand (5610 m) located Northeast of Tehran, Iran’s highest and most famous peak with a medium level of difficulty to reach the summit.